by W. Anthony Andrews

 - Judgement on jury verdicts will now be increased by 9% per annum.

 - Insurance premiums for all property and casualty lines will undoubtedly increase to cover this additional unexpected exposure.

 We suspect the Governor will sign this bill but whether it will withstand scrutiny by the courts remains to be seen.
 Recall that several years ago in a lame-duck session the General Assembly, at the behest of the plaintiff’s bar, passed the six-person jury provision which was subsequently thrown out by our Illinois Supreme Court.
 However, to actually test this amendment a judgment would have to be entered imposing interest, which may take some time given the lack of trials in northern Illinois during the pandemic.

-As of the publication date of this article in late March, the governor vetoed House Bill 3360 and an amended bill, Senate Bill 72, with more favorable terms passed both houses.
-It is expected to be signed by the governor.
-This revised bill lowers the rate to 6%, starts the interest clock at the time of suit (not notice of the event), provides for a reduction if the defendant made an offer within a year of suit, and does not apply to units of local government.
+This article was authored in February of 2021.
+In June of 2021, the Governor signed an amended bill, Senate Bill 72, with more favorable terms.
+This signed bill lowered the rate to 6%, starts the interest clock at the time of suit (not notice of the event), provides for a reduction if the defendant made an offer within a year of suit, and does not apply to units of local government.